Project 01

 - Use size-normalized object images from one of the standard datasets (e.g. Caltech 101).

-- Preprocess them with a high-pass filter (replace each pixel by itself minus a weighted average of its neighbors) and (optionally) a local contrast normalization (divide each pixel by the weights standard deviation of its neighbors).
+- Preprocess them with a high-pass filter (replace each pixel by itself minus a weighted average of its neighbors) and

 - Apply 64 random filters of size 9x9 or 16x16 over the entire image.